bitovi/eggstractor-demo/README.md

 # Eggstrator Demo

+Hello.
 This is a demo of the Eggstrator project.

 To run the demo, you can use the following command: